ying-tang/help-documentation/_drafts/How_many_connections_can_HAProxy_handle.md

 Test time:                              30 sec
 ```

-## Conclusion : Load testing - Does the maximum connections per backend server really matter ?
+## Conclusion : Load testing - Does the maximum connections per backend server really matter?

-The answer is yes - it matters but only when the servers are fast.
-With slow servers we saw no difference in our results.
+The answer is yes.
+It matters, but only when the servers are fast.
+With slow servers, we saw no difference in our results.

 ## Load testing - Determining the number of simultaneous connections HAProxy can handle

 Now let's see how many simultaneous connections HAProxy can handle.
-Before we begin, let's not forget one basic detail regarding HAProxy: ["By default HAProxy operates in keep-alive mode with regards to persistent connections: for each connection it processes each request and response, and leaves the connection idle on both sides between the end of a response and the start of a new request."](https://cbonte.github.io/haproxy-dconv/1.6/configuration.html#1.1)
+Before we begin, let's not forget one basic detail regarding HAProxy: ["By default HAProxy operates in keep-alive mode with regard to persistent connections: for each connection it processes each request and response, and it leaves the connection idle on both sides between the end of a response and the start of a new request."](https://cbonte.github.io/haproxy-dconv/1.6/configuration.html#1.1)

-This means that long-running connections will have a greater impact on the server than short lived ones.
-As such we'll run the tests against the "slow" function of our application server.
+This statement means that long-running connections will have a greater impact on the server than short-lived ones.
+As such, we'll run the tests against the "slow" function of our application server.

 * **maxconn** 20
 * **fullconn** 20